VEGAS MYTHS RE-BUSTED: A Roulette Color Can Be ‘Due’

-Five red roulette numbers in a row doesn’t mean a black one is more likely on the sixth spin.
+Five red roulette numbers hitting in a row doesn’t mean a black one is more likely on the sixth spin.
 Even if you recognize the truth of this statement, whenever that sixth spin lands on black, it can still be difficult to resist learning incorrectly from the experience.

 Some gambling hopefuls sometimes use this system to predict the next big win.
 But according to Anthony Lucas, a professor of casino management at UNLV and former gaming industry operations analyst, this is just another common myth.
 And the reason comes down to a simple math class lesson.